Robyn

 - Transcoding & Data conforming

-Click here to view my DIT/Assistant Editor Resume.
+Click here to view my Assistant Editor Filmography.

 Video Editor

-Fresh out of film school, I knew I wanted to be an editor.
+Fresh out of film school, I was sure I wanted to be an editor.
 As the years passed, I realized that the editing support-type roles listed above were where my true passions lay.
-But in my heart, I know I’m still an editor.
-I still regularly edit videos, and I consider editing one of my favorite creative outlets.
-For me, editing is the perfect union of my artistic right brain and my logical left brain.
-To date, I have edited one feature film, several short films, and numerous corporate and non-profit videos.
-I always have an eye out for a good editing project, and when the right one comes my way, I do not turn it down.
+Nowadays, I edit very infrequently, and I usually only edit films that particularly call out to me.
+I’m very thankful for the knowledge base that my editing experience has given me — to date, I have edited one feature film, several short films, and numerous corporate and non-profit videos.
+When the right editing project comes my way, I do not turn it down.

 Assistant Accountant

-I assisted in accounting for a recent major feature in Seattle, Fat Kid Rules the World, organizing timecards, getting signatures for checks, organizing and logging petty cash envelopes, and assuring all eligible crew members received the benefits they were entitled to.
-I found the work very interesting and I’d love to do it again.
+I assisted in accounting for three features in the Seattle area, Fat Kid Rules the World, Seven Minutes and The Hollow One.
+My responsibilities ranged from crew/extras payroll and finalizing documents for the Washington state film incentive, to organizing timecards, getting signatures for checks, organizing and logging petty cash envelopes, and assuring all eligible crew members received the benefits they were entitled to.
+I found the work very interesting, and I have every intention of continuing to work in production accounting in the future.

 Craft Services